baspete/node-red-contrib-predix-timeseries/predix-timeseries-setup.md

 2. Setting up a UAA instance
 3. SEtting up the time series microservice

-Once this is done you can ingest and query data though the API explorer tab in Predix Toolkit.
+Once this is done you can ingest and query data though the API explorer tab in Predix Toolkit, or even better, Node-RED using the **node-red-contrib-predix-timeseries** nodes.

 # Setting up the Placeholder Application